-A. Scope of annual financial audit:
+Scope of annual financial audit:

-- (1) The financial audit shall cover the entire financial reporting entity including the primary government and any component units of the primary government. - The primary government shall determine whether an agency that is a separate (a) legal entity from the primary government is a component unit of the primary government as defined by GASBS 14, 39 and 61 (as amended).
+(1) The financial audit shall cover the entire financial reporting entity including the primary government and the component units of the primary government, if any.

+The primary government shall determine whether an agency that is a separate (a) legal entity from the primary government is a component unit of the primary government as defined by GASBS 14, 39, 61, and 80 (as amended).
 The flowchart at GASBS 61.68 may be useful in making this determination.
-The primary government shall notify all other agencies determined to be component units by September 15, 2017.
+The primary government shall notify all other agencies determined to be component units by September 15 of the subsequent fiscal year.
 Failure to meet this due date results in a compliance finding.
 All agencies that meet the criteria to be a component unit of the primary government shall be included with the audited financial statements of the primary government by discrete presentation unless otherwise approved by the state auditor.
 An exemption shall be requested by the primary government, in writing, from the state auditor in order to present a component unit as other than a discrete component unit.
 The request for an exemption shall include a detailed explanation, conclusion and supporting documentation justifying the request for blended component unit presentation.
 Documentation of the state auditor's approval of the blended component unit presentation shall accompany the bound hard copy of the report submitted to OSA for review.
-Component units are reported using the government financial reporting format if they have one or more of the characteristics described at AAG-SLV 1.01.
-If a component unit does not qualify to be reported using the governmental format, that fact shall be explained in the notes to the financial statements (summary of significant accounting policies: financial reporting entity). - (b) If a primary government has no component units, that fact shall be disclosed in the notes to the financial statements (summary of significant accounting policies: financial reporting entity).
+Component units are reported using the government financial reporting format if they have one or more of the characteristics described at AAG SLV 1.01.
+If a component unit does not qualify to be reported using the governmental format, that fact shall be explained in the notes to the financial statements (summary of significant accounting policies: financial reporting entity).
+If there was a change from the prior year's method of presenting a component unit or change in component units reported, the notes to the financial statements shall disclose the reason(s) for the change.

+(b) If a primary government has no component units, that fact shall be disclosed in the notes to the financial statements (summary of significant accounting policies: financial reporting entity).
 If the primary government has component units that are not included in the financial statements due to materiality, that fact shall also be disclosed in the notes.
-However, if the primary government is a state agency, department, board, public institution of higher education, public post-secondary educational institution, county, municipality or public school district, 6-5A-1 NMSA 1978 requires all 501(c)3 component unit organizations with a gross annual income in excess of \$250,000 to be audited annually.
-This statutory requirement does not set a universal materiality threshold for purposes of the performing audits subject to this rule. - (c) The state auditor requires component unit(s) to be audited by the same audit firm that audits the primary government (except for public housing authority component units that are statutorily exempt from this requirement, and the statewide CAFR).
+However, if the primary government is a state agency, department, board, public institution of higher education, public post-secondary educational institution, county, municipality or public school district, Section 6-5A-1 NMSA 1978 requires all 501(c)3 component unit organizations with a gross annual income in excess of two hundred fifty thousand dollars (\$250,000) to be audited annually.
+This statutory requirement does not set a universal materiality threshold for purposes of the performing audits subject to this rule.

+(c) The state auditor requires component unit(s) to be audited by the same audit firm that audits the primary government (except for public housing authority component units that are statutorily exempt from this requirement, and the statewide CAFR).
 Requests for exemption from this requirement shall be submitted in writing by the primary government to the state auditor.
 If the request to use a different auditor for the component unit is approved in writing by the state auditor, the following requirements shall be met: